 Associate Professor Madhu Bhaskaran co-leads the Functional Materials and Microsystems Research Group at RMIT University.
 She is also the Associate Dean for Higher Degrees by Research at the School of Engineering.
-Her research interests include functional oxide thin films and flexible electronics.
 She has won several awards and fellowships for her research including competitive Australian Research Council Postdoctoral Fellowship (2010-2014) and Australian Research Council DECRA Fellowship (2016-2018).
 She has also won a Victoria Fellowship and has been named as one of Top 10 Innovators under 35 for Asia (MIT Technology Review 2016).
-A staunch advocate for women in science, Madhu is a Founder of the Women Researchers’ Network at RMIT University.
-In 2017 she was recognised as Australia’s most innovative engineer by Engineers Australia.
-Her research interests include functional oxide thin films, wearable technologies and flexible electronics.
+A staunch advocate for women in science, Madhu is a co-founder of the Women Researchers’ Network at RMIT University.
+In 2017 she was recognised with the Eureka Prize for Outstanding Early Career Researcher and also named as one of Australia’s Most Innovative Engineers by Engineers Australia.
+Her research interests include functional oxide thin films, wearable technologies and stretchable electronics.